RamunasGIT/Baigiamasis_Darbas/README.md

 3. Test: SearchForTicketsTest<br>

-> This test will fill travel data to search fields and activate search button
+> This test will fill travel data to search fields and activate search button after that test will make sorting list
+> by fastest train.
+After that test will check it.

 - Open tickets webpage: http://bilietas.ltglink.lt
-- Fill travel "From" field
+- Fill travel "From" field.
-- Fill travel "To" field
+- Fill travel "To" field.
-- Clink on Date field
+- Clink on Date field.
-- Click on month change button
+- Click on month change button.
-- Then choose travel date 2023-03-08
+- Then choose travel date 2023-03-31.
-- Click on search button
+- Click on search button.
-- Delay to show search result
-- Put current url to actualResult
+- In the search list change sorting by fastest train.
-- Check if current url contains expected search date.
+- Check if current sorting contains expected sorting.
 - If any failure - make screenshot.
-- Close browser
+- Close browser.

-Expected result: Expected that search results will show Vilnius-Kaunas train ticket list on 2023-03-08 date
+Expected result: Expected that tickets search results will show Vilnius-Kaunas train ticket list on 2023-03-31 date and check if sorting is by fastest train.

 4. Test: "FakeLoginTesting"<br>